HeronErin/LibbyRip/README.md

 2. Install the userscript from the [GreasyFork page](https://greasyfork.org/en/scripts/498782-libregrab)
 3. Find your audiobook on Libby and export.

+**NOTE:** If you do not see anything, it _could_ be because TamperMonkey is not set up properly on Chrome (and chromeium based) browsers!
+See the TamperMonkey [FAQ](https://www.tampermonkey.net/faq.php#Q209) page here for more info.

 ## Using the Python script

 The Python script provided with this repo provides an optional way to bake metadata in your downloaded media.